bastislack/highline-freestyle/README.md

 ## Features

+### Currently in work

-- Predefinded tricks from the [google sheet](https://docs.google.com/spreadsheets/d/1amLK2b6BQkJ10I3LcbUe-D-wgQpHkcgoIrL10TPkHPo) **Feedback to tricks, on this sheet as a comment and not as an issue**
+- Predefinded tricks from the [google sheet](https://docs.google.com/spreadsheets/d/1amLK2b6BQkJ10I3LcbUe-D-wgQpHkcgoIrL10TPkHPo) **Feedback to tricks, on this sheet as a comment and not as an issue** are preloaded in the app for everyone
+- Users can track their own progress by marking how good they are at certain tricks
+- Custom tricks can be added by the user

+### After that
+- Predefined combos from the google sheet get preloaded in the app for everyone
+- Users can track their own progress by marking how good they are at certain combos
-- Tricks added by the user
+- Custom combos can be added by the user
+- Glossary of basic positions (Korean, Sofa, Rocket, ...)
 - Random combo generator
-- Possibility to mark tricks on how good you can do them

-## Future plans

-- ComboMaker to allow the user to save his own combo
-- Possibility to share own tricks and combos with other people
-- Integrate judging feature for competitions

 # Get involved

 Help us out develop an awesome app!
+Everyone is welcome :)

 ## Bugs, suggestions, feedback